wlbragg/Cargo-Towing-Addon/README.md

 TODO:
-Add runtime weight pointmasses to all aircraft through a GUI/nasal interface or add permanent pointmas in the aircraft configuration file.
+Add permanent pointmas in the aircraft configuration file.
 Add weight values through a GUI interface to all AI scenario entries Model a winch swing arm
 GUI positioning of the winch swing arm
+Set default rope config after scaling rope to fit aircraft size